Ali Karimi: Persepolis

-On 15 June 2011, Persepolis chairman Habib Kashani announced that they reached an agreement with Karimi and he played for Persepolis in the 2011–12 Persian Gulf Cup and the 2011–12 Hazfi Cup.
+On 15 June 2011, Persepolis chairman Habib Kashani announced that they had reached an agreement with Karimi.
+He played for Persepolis in the 2011–12 Persian Gulf Cup and the 2011–12 Hazfi Cup.
 This was the second time that Karimi returned to his native club, Persepolis.
 Karimi was also appointed as Club captain.
 He made his debut in a match against Malavan and scored his first goal in the season for Persepolis in a match against Shahrdari Tabriz.
 He extended his contract with Persepolis for another season on 18 June 2012.
-He was injured a few times during the season and was not able to perform very well and at the end of the season he announced his retirement from football.
+He was injured a few times during the season and was unable to perform very well and at the end of the season, he announced his retirement from football.

 Tractor Sazi

-On 13 June 2013, Karimi returned from retirement and joined Tractor Sazi signing a one-year contract with Tractor Sazi.
-He made his first appearance for Tractor Sazi in Iran Pro League against former club Persepolis.
+On 13 June 2013, Karimi returned from retirement and joined Tractor Sazi, signing a one-year contract with Tractor Sazi.
+He made his first appearance for Tractor Sazi in Iran Pro League against his former club Persepolis.
 Karimi scored his first goal in the Iran Pro League in Tractor's 4–2 win over Zob Ahan.
 He helped Tractor to win the season's Hazfi Cup, his first title in Iranian football after his return from European Football.

-On 20 July 2014, Karimi announced his retirement through publishing a letter on his YouTube account.
+On 20 July 2014, Karimi announced his retirement by publishing a letter on his YouTube account.
 At the time, Karimi was aged 35 and played professional football for 18 years.